TeresaWe/DrThesis/experiments/HL/README.txt

+#Hierarchical letters

+Two conditions randomizing the order of blocks (focus on local vs. global aspects of the hierarchical letters first).
+One half of the participants should undergo the one condition, the other half the other one.

+'GlobalZuerst' = This condition starts with the global block, followed by the local block.

+'LocalZuerst' = This condition starts with the local block, followed by the global block.

+##German explanation of solution for technical issues:

 -globale Antwortstatistiken für den Benutzer werden noch direkt in den Code eingebaut (etwas schmutzig, aber das schnellste, und die genauen daten werden ja sowiseo gespeichert...)

 UM DAS BUILDER-PROJEKT ZUM LAUFEN ZU BRINGEN: